- 1 Are You Overweight? Three Proofs Show How Obesity Hurts Your Joints

-By losing weight, you are not only reducing risks of heart failure and cholesterol increase but pain as well.
+By losing weight, you are not only reducing risks of heart failure and cholesterol increase, but you are reducing the pain as well.
 In addition, experts were able to find out that obesity bone and joint problems lead to osteoarthritis.
-So, if you want to treat joint pain, you better give up your burger and fries obsession.
+So, if you want to treat joint pain, cut back on those double cheese bacon burgers and fries.

-Do Obesity Cause Joint Problems?
+Does Obesity Cause Joint Problems?

 A study proved that as your body mass index (BMI) increases, your coronary heart disease risk also increases.
 The condition is characterized by reduced blood flow and blocked coronary arteries.

-The Relationship Between Obesity and Joint Problems
+The Relationship Between Obesity and Knee Pain

 There are different ways you can understand the relationship between obesity and knee joint pain.
 To make it easier for you, given below are three situations explaining how obesity wrecks joints:

-Increases Pressure on the Knees.
-According to a study, a pound of weight is equivalent to four-pound load to your knees.
+- Increases pressure on the knee.
+According to a study, a pound of weight is equivalent to a four-pound load to your knees.
 With increased pressure on your knees, you will be at risk to wear and tear.

-Additionally, your osteoarthritis risk may also increase.
-In contrast, you can reduce your risk to osteoarthritis by losing weight.
-According to American College of Rheumatology study, a four-fold reduction in knee load is achievable by losing a pound.
-The research added that progression of osteoarthritis occurs when biomechanical joint stress increases in obese adults.
+- Additionally, your osteoarthritis risk may also increase.
+In contrast, you can reduce your risk of osteoarthritis by losing weight.
+According to the American College of Rheumatology study, a four-fold reduction in knee load is achievable by losing a pound.
+The research added that the progression of osteoarthritis occurs when biomechanical joint stress increases in obese adults.

-Cartilage Breakdown and Higher Osteoarthritis Risk.
+- Cartilage Breakdown and Higher Osteoarthritis Risk.
 Being overweight results in a breakdown of the cartilage, which covers the ends of the bones.
 The more obese you become, the more stressed your joints are.
 Rheumatology experts claimed that knees and hips have the most weight-bearing joints.
 This is the main reason why obese people have joint problems more frequently than people with normal weight.
-Obesity greatly increases arthritis risk.
+Obesity dramatically increases arthritis risk.

 It can be depressing to know that your obesity causes all your pain, including knee problems.
 However, you can still correct this by losing weight.
-Start eating right, exercising and getting professional help for weight control.
+Start eating right, exercising, and getting professional help for weight control.
 If you want to learn more about your obesity and joint pain, watch this video:

-So what’s the answer to this?
+So, what’s the answer to this?

 I got a phone call from one of my customers at one point.
 He was complaining about his knee pain.
-So I asked him how much he weighs.
+So, I asked him how much he weighs.
 “350 pounds”, was the reply.
-I said, ” Gee, maybe you should consider changing your diet”.
-He said that he eats a perfectly healthy diet of a large bowl of spaghetti, with tomato sauce.
+I said, ” Gee, maybe you should consider changing your diet.”
+He said that he eats a perfectly healthy diet of a large bowl of spaghetti with tomato sauce.